Hierarchical Black-Hole Mergers in Multiple Systems: Constrain the Formation of GW190412, GW190814 and GW190521-like events: Formation of GW190412

 Having obtained the possible masses $(m_1, m_2)$ of the inner binary from the GW data on GW190412, (Section \ref{sec 3 1}), we now constrain what kind of middle binary ($m_{12}=30M_\odot$ around $m_3=8M_\odot$) can survive the three SNs and the merger kick without becoming unbound.
 In our fiducial example, we adopt the parameters in Case I (see Table \ref{tab:Parameters of Progenitors}), and assume the natal kick is negligible ($\sigma_\mathrm{BH}=0~\mathrm{km~s^{-1}}$ in Equation \ref{eq:Vkick}).
 In our scenario, $m_1$ and $m_2$ merge through the standard binary evolution channel \footnote{The innermost binary may also merge due to the perturbation from $m_3$ through LK oscillations.
 But this process depends on the mutual inclination angle as well as several additional effects on $m_1$ and $m_2$ during the stellar evolution, i.e., tidal effect and mass transfer, which can suppress the eccentricity excitation. }.
 So we choose $a_\IN^0=0.1$ AU and $e_\IN^0=0$ at the initial time (right before the SN explosion).
 These are reasonable in the standard binary evolution model \citep[e.g.,][]{Belczynski 2016}, although a range of the initial values of $a_\IN^0$ are possible.
 Our choice of $a_\IN$ only affects $a_\MID$, $e_\MID$ through the stability requirement for the inner triple (see below).
 Our strategy for constraining the middle binary is as follows:

 \begin{itemize} \item We sample a $100\times100$ uniform grid in the plane of $a_\MID^0-e_\MID^0$, with the pre-SN semi-major axis $a_\MID^0$ ranging from 0 to 100 AU, and eccentricity $e_\MID^0$ ranging from 0 to 1.
 This parameter space is further constrained by the stability criterion \citep[e.g.,][]{Stability condition} for the inner triple system ($m_1, m_2, m_3$).
+Note that in principle, the initial middle binaries may have a wider range of $a_\MID^0$ (e.g., to $10^4$ AU or larger in the galactic field).
+Such wide binaries ($a_\MID^0\gtrsim 100$ AU) are much less common: e.g., in the galactic field, the typical semi-major axis distribution is roughly $\propto (a_\MID^0)^{-1.5}$ or steeper \citep[see][]{Moe 2017,El 2018,Tian 2020}; the distribution in dense star cluster is unknown.
+Moreover, such wide binaries can be easily destroyed by various kicks (see below).
+Since our main goal is to determine the range of $a_\MID$, $e_\MID$ for the survived middle binaries, it is not important to sample larger values of $a_\MID^0$.

 \item For each allowed (i.e. stable) triple system (specified by the values of $a_\MID^0$ and $e_\MID^0$), we let SN occur on each mass component and the merger kick on $m_{12}$, following the sequence shown in Figure \ref{fig:configuration}.
 Every time a kick happens, we draw a random orbital phase (uniform distribution of the orbital mean anomaly), and only keep the stable post-kick systems.
 In order for $m_1$ and $m_2$ to merge within the Hubble time by themselves, we also remove systems that have a longer merger time ($\gtrsim1.4\times10^{10}$ yrs) when both $m_1$ and $m_2$ become BHs.